 Stop a small windshield crack in its tracks with clear polish.
 Working in the shade, paint the crack on both sides of the glass.
 Move the car into the sun to allow it to dry.
 You’ll eventually need to repair the windshield, but in the meantime, use polish to buy time and shop around for the best estimate.
 Try these tricks to clean your car.

 Dip an unraveling shoelace in clear nail polish.
 Twist it back into shape and allow it to dry.
 Try these uses for salt—that don’t involve cooking.

 Prevent costume jewelry from tarnishing by brushing over it with clear nail polish.
 This hack will also stop skin discoloration and irritation from cheap jewelry.
 Here are some extraordinary uses for household staples you already own.

 Seal an envelope

 Seal an envelope with a brush of nail polish.
 For a fun letter, such as a party invitation or thank you note, use a bright color.
-Thinking of getting your nails done?
-Here are 9 things you won’t see in reopened nail salons.
+Don’t forget to stock up on the best nail polish to get a gorgeous manicure that lasts.

 Hide scuff marks on a shoe or bag

 Fill in a scuff with a dab of nail polish that matches the piece.
 No one will be any the wiser.
 (Note: If you plan to resell a vintage or designer item, the paint could lower its value.)
 Check out these clever uses for toothpicks that have nothing to do with picking your teeth.